-Lithuania sees Germany as an important member of the European Union, as an economic powerhouse and as a partner with which it has close and friendly relations.
+Lithuania sees Germany as a partner with which it has close and friendly relations and as an important point of reference within the EU.
 The country has special historical ties with Germany owing to the fact that the former Lithuania Minor, or Prussian Lithuania, which included the cities of Klaipėda (Memel) and Šilutė (Heydekrug), was part of the German Reich.
 Bilateral relations are based on solidarity and partnership in the EU and NATO as well as on a close-knit network of contacts in business, science and academia, culture and society.
+Defence cooperation within the NATO framework was intensified after Russia’s illegal annexation of Crimea and stepped up yet further following Russia’s attack on Ukraine.

 Germany remains one of Lithuania’s principal trading partners and is a major investor in the country.